RRG314/rge256/README.md

 - tensor initialization
 - general-purpose high-quality noncryptographic randomness

-These generators are **not** designed for use in adversarial or cryptographic environments.
+These generators are **not** designed for use in adversarial or cryptographic environments and have not been externally validated.

 The repository contains the following implementations: